Skip to main content

 • They are of different listing types: for example, a private room and an entire house

-• The listings are set to different currencies on the booking platforms: for example, EUR on Vrbo and USD on Airbnb (Hospitable cannot update your pricing correctly in this instance)
+• The listings are set to different currencies on the booking platforms: for example, EUR on VRBO and USD on Airbnb (Hospitable cannot update your pricing correctly in this instance)

 • They have overlapping reservations for future dates: the property would be double-booked.